GatorEducator/java-assignment-solution-100-01/README.md

   receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of this project.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effect source code comments and Git commit messages.
-Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical skills.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective source code comments and Git commit messages.
+Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

 All grades for this project will be reported through a student's GitHub repository using either messages in the GitHub commit log or issues raised in